Bonnie’s Bus Frequently Asked Questions (FAQs)

 A: Please check our calendar for a list of upcoming visits and contact the hosting organization directly.

 Q: Who can get a mammogram on Bonnie’s Bus?

 - Any woman age 40 or older regardless of her ability to pay, and

 - Any woman age 35-39 requesting a baseline mammogram with a payment source.

 No one will be turned away due to inability to pay or lack of insurance.

 - Any woman over 40 who has had a previous problem but has returned for her routine mammogram can receive a mammogram.

 - Any woman age 35-39 may request a baseline mammogram as long as she has a payment source.

 Q: How much does it cost?

-A: The Bus serves women who have private insurance, Medicaid, Medicare, as well as uninsured women who qualify for the West Virginia Breast and Cervical Cancer Screening Program.
-Grant funds and donations are available to pay for women without coverage, so that no woman age 40 or over is ever turned away.
+A: The Bus serves women who have private insurance, Medicaid, Medicare, as well as under and uninsured women who qualify for the West Virginia Breast and Cervical Cancer Screening Program.
+Grant funds and donations are available to pay for women without coverage so that no woman age 40 or over is ever turned away.